camrynroadley/big-sand-volleyball-website/README.md

    - Re-validates input with Zod
    - Applies Redis-based rate limiting
    - Inserts into Supabase using a server-only key
+   - Sends an email notification via Resend
+   - Appends the submission to a Google Sheet using the Sheets API
 5. User receives success or error response

 ---